clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/2-explore.md

 You have a secure web application that experiences high traffic, and you want to use a load balancer to distribute the workload.
 Which load balancers will support this type of traffic?

-( ) Azure Application Gateway and Azure Front Door.{{Secure web applications use HTTPS traffic.
+(x) Azure Application Gateway and Azure Front Door.{{Correct, Secure web applications use HTTPS traffic.
 Azure Application Gateway and Azure Front Door support HTTPS traffic.}}

-( ) Azure Load Balancer and Traffic Manager.{{Secure web applications use HTTPS traffic.
+( ) Azure Load Balancer and Traffic Manager.{{Incorrect, Secure web applications use HTTPS traffic.
 Azure Load Balancer and Traffic Manager support non-HTTPS traffic.}}

-( ) Azure Application Gateway only.{{Secure web applications use HTTPS traffic.
+( ) Azure Application Gateway only.{{Incorrect, Secure web applications use HTTPS traffic.
 Azure Application Gateway does support HTTPS traffic, but it's not the only load balancer that does.}}

 ## Multiple Choice

 Which type of load balancing services distribute traffic within virtual networks across virtual machines?

-( ) Regional.{{**Regional** load-balancing services distribute traffic within virtual networks across virtual machines (VMs) or zonal and zone-redundant service endpoints within a region.}}
+(x) Regional.{{Correct, **Regional** load-balancing services distribute traffic within virtual networks across virtual machines (VMs) or zonal and zone-redundant service endpoints within a region.}}

-( ) Global.{{**Global** load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.}}
+( ) Global.{{Incorrect, **Global** load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.}}

-( ) Regional and Global.{{**Regional** load-balancing services distribute traffic within virtual networks across virtual machines (VMs) or zonal and zone-redundant service endpoints within a region, whereas **Global** load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.}}
+( ) Regional and Global.{{Incorrect, **Regional** load-balancing services distribute traffic within virtual networks across virtual machines (VMs) or zonal and zone-redundant service endpoints within a region, whereas **Global** load-balancing services distribute traffic across regional backends, clouds, or hybrid on-premises services.}}